 1. Must be pursuing an Associates or Bachelor’s degree or Graduate Professional Certification in occupational safety and health, safety engineering, safety management, occupational health nursing, occupational medicine, risk management, ergonomics, industrial hygiene, fire safety, environmental safety, environmental health or other safety-related fields;

 3. Must be an ASSP member

 To apply for the D.A.
 Weaver Scholarship, please go to the ASSP Foundation website.

-The qualifying applicant will receive one (1) $1000 scholarship from the ASSP Southern Colorado Chapter.
-There are four scholarships available from the ASSP Southern Colorado Chapter.
+The qualifying applicant will receive one (1) $1000 scholarship from the ASSP Foundation.

 The SOCO ASSP Chapter as well as the ASSP society offer a wide range of networking opportunities via social media to stay connected with the latest trends, EH&S regulatory updates, meetings and conferences, and much more.